Montgomery County Public Schools (Maryland): Governance and budget

 MCPS funding comes mostly from Montgomery County (66%) and the State of Maryland (27%), with additional funds from federal government grants (3%), enterprise funds (3%), and other sources (1%).

-MCPS, which covers the entire county as its school district, is governed by a Board of Education that sets goals, establishes policies, and allocates resources.
+MCPS, which covers the entire county as its school district, is governed by a board of education that sets goals, establishes policies, and allocates resources.

 In 1977, the Maryland General Assembly amended Section 3-901 of the Education Article of the Annotated Code of the Public General Laws of Maryland to create a seat for a student on the eight-member board of education with a one-year term.
 From 1978 until 1982, a small representative assembly of students selected the student member.
 The first was David Naimon, who served during the 1978–1979 school year.
 Traci Williams, who served during the 1980–1981 school year, was the first African American to serve as a student member.
 After Williams died in December 2008, the MCPS board released a declaration recognizing her effect on the county.

 Since 1982, the student member has been directly elected by vote of all MCPS secondary students (i.e., those in middle and high schools).
 Kurt Hirsch, the first student member directly elected by secondary students, served during the 1982–1983 school year.
 During the 1989 session of the Maryland General Assembly, Section 3-901 was again amended and established a limited vote for the student member.
 In 1995, Charles McCullough was the first African American to be directly elected as a student member of the board, serving during the 1995–1996 school year.

-Since 2016, the student member has had full voting rights, except for votes to punish individuals.
-The student member of the board can vote on matters related to collective bargaining, capital and operating budgets, and school closings, re–openings, and boundaries.
-The student member of the board receives a $5,000 college scholarship, student service learning hours, and one honors-level social studies credit.
+Since 2016, the student member has had full voting rights, except for votes to punish people.
+The student member of the board serves one year and can vote on matters related to collective bargaining, capital and operating budgets, and school closings, re–openings, and boundaries.
+The student member of the board receives a college scholarship equivalent to the cost of one year at the University of Maryland, student service learning hours, and one honors-level social studies credit.

-The Board of Education student member for the 2022–2023 school year is Arvin Kim, a junior at Walt Whitman High School.
-Kim was elected by 58.7 percent of the nearly 56,000 students who voted.
+The student member for the 2025–2026 school year is Anuva Maloo, a senior at Montgomery Blair High School.
+Of the 61,647 students who voted, Maloo received 62 percent of the vote.
+She was sworn in on July 1, 2025.

 The board's current members are: